Neko-Nik-Org/NIKL-Core/README.md

 ## 🪪 License

 NIKL-Core is licensed under the [MIT License](https://github.com/Neko-Nik/NIKL-Core/blob/main/LICENSE) — use it freely, with attribution.
 No warranties, no liability.

-Perfect — you're on the right track.
-Here's a clean, simple, and legally sound version of your license section, keeping the tone clear and minimal while hitting all your points:

 > ⚠️ **Disclaimer**: